-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 "I'm not hiding my disgust, my disdain, for this criminal offense," he added.

-At another point, the judge asked prosecutor Brandon Van Grack whether Flynn's conduct might have amounted to "treason" and the judge also suggested Flynn may have been acting as a foreign agent during his 24 days in the Trump White House.
+At another point, the judge asked prosecutor Brandon Van Grack whether Flynn's conduct might have amounted to "treason" and also suggested that Flynn may have been acting as a foreign agent during his 24 days in the Trump White House.

-Van Grack responded that Flynn's undeclared lobbying work for Turkey ended before his stint in the White House, and that "the government has no reason to believe that the defendant has committed treason."
+Van Grack responded that Flynn's undeclared lobbying work for Turkey ended before his stint in the White House and that "the government has no reason to believe that the defendant has committed treason."

 The judge later said he was merely asking the questions, not drawing any conclusions.

 Flynn, one of nine children from a close-knit family, welcomed several of his siblings when he entered the courtroom.
-His wife and son sat in the first row, closely observing the proceedings and at times, shaking their heads.
+His wife and son sat in the first row, closely observing the proceedings and at times shaking their heads.

 The father of one of the prosecutors also secured a seat in the packed courtroom, greeting his son with a handshake during a recess.